 From Brother Juniper’s Bread Book (1991) by Peter Reinhart.
 These are the best sticky buns in the world.
 When Rob was a tyke, he called them “Stinky Buns.”

-Sticky buns are made with a soft sweet oil and buttermilk dough.
+Sticky Buns are made with a soft sweet oil and buttermilk dough.
 The oil and buttermilk give the dough a pastrylike quality that is easy to roll out.
-This recipe makes 24 medium-size sticky buns.
+This recipe makes about 40 buns.

 For the Sticky Bun dough